 But now it’s done and it’s time to enjoy it so I invited some friends over yesterday to an early barbecue.
 I slept a bit too late, I forgot I had to treat eight huge couch cushions with Scotchgard and ahem, the part I totally spaced?
-This gelato is cooked to incorporate some cornstarch into the mix to make sure it thickens nicely.
-It had to completely cool before I could even think of churning it.
+This gelato is cooked to incorporate some cornstarch into the mix to make sure it thickens nicely and it had to completely cool before I could even think of churning it.

 Gelato is not made with heavy cream, it’s normally a combination of milk, bit of half and half and flavorings.
 Since my third component was going to be wine and I would be eliminating some of the milk, I upped the half and half ratio that I used in this recipe for a Sicilain Chocolate Gelato with Bourbon and Chocolate Chips to balance the creaminess a bit.

 I used a technique when making this gelato called Stracciatella; it’s a big, hard to pronounce word that has multiple meanings but in this case it means that melted chocolate is dripped into the ice cream mixture at the end of the cycle when it is already firmed and moving easily in the machine but not quite ready.
-The result is heavenly and I prefer it tenfold over the simplicity of adding chocolate chips.
+The result is heavenly and adds flakes of chocolate to the gelato and I prefer it tenfold over the simplicity of adding chocolate chips.

 The shards that are created from this technique melt in your mouth, something I honestly don’t think chocolate chips do well.
 Plus by creating your own chocolate mixture you can vary it significantly.
 I usually prefer a combination of half semi-sweet chocolate with half milk chocolate but if you’re all dark chocolate all the time; then do that.
 White chocolate could even be fun in a dark mixture like this one.